TouK/nussknacker/docs/MigrationGuide.md

 * [#1799](https://github.com/TouK/nussknacker/pull/1799)
   - RecordFormatterFactory instead of one, uses two type parameters: K, V
   - ConfluentAvroToJsonFormatter is produced by ConfluentAvroToJsonFormatterFactory
-  - ConfluentAvroToJsonFormatter produces test data in valid json format, does not use Separator
+  - ConfluentAvroToJsonFormatter produces test data in valid JSON format, does not use Separator
   - ConfluentAvroMessageFormatter has asJson method instead of writeTo
   - ConfluentAvroMessageReader has readJson method instead of readMessage Example test data object: